Decision to turn Pugneys Country Park into 'wildlife haven' threatens Triathlon club's existence, says organisation

-Decision to turn Wakefield's Pugneys Country Park into 'nature safe haven' threatens triathlon club's existence, says chair
+Decision to turn Wakefield's Pugneys Country Park into 'nature safe haven' threatens triathlon club's existence

 Last month Wakefield Council announced plans to create new woodland areas, wildflower meadows and more wildlife habitats at the 250-acre site.